 Repeatedly voted the BEST show in the county, Country Tonite continues to be the most award-winning show in the Smokies!
-That is to say it is known for its wonderful music.
+That is to say, it is known for its wonderful music.

 Pirate’s Voyage Dinner and Show

-ARRRR…You ready to relax and watch an action packed show?
+ARRRR…you ready to relax and watch an action-packed show?
 Located next to The Island in Pigeon Forge, Captain Blackbeard and his crew make for delightful entertainment.
-In addition to a stunt filled battle display between crews in a 15 ft. indoor lagoon, enjoy a 4-course pirate’s feast with your best mateys.
+In addition to a stunt-filled battle display between crews in a 15 ft. indoor lagoon, enjoy a 4-course pirate’s feast with your best mates.
 You may even see a mermaid or two!

-The Elvis Presley Museum
+Tour the Elvis Presley Museum

-In the Elvis & Hollywood Legends Museum in Pigeon Forge you will find personal items and movie props from some of Hollywood’s Golden Age including The King’s.
+In the Elvis & Hollywood Legends Museum in Pigeon Forge, you will find personal items and movie props from some of Hollywood’s Golden Age including The King’s.
 This location is rated one of the best museum tours in Pigeon Forge and should not be missed if you are an Elvis fan.

-Big Rock Dude Ranch
+Visit Big Rock Dude Ranch

 Enjoy family activities such as fishing or mining.
 Find some shade and spread out a picnic.
 If you want to do activities that focus on quality time together, this place has got your back.